Accenture/mercury/extensions/rest-automation-app/README.md

 ### Websocket close event

+If you configure a "recipient" service in the websocket application, the websocket close event will be sent to the service.
+If you have deployed more than one application instance, all the instances will receive the same close events.
+This allows your application to keep track of all websocket connections for the specific application.

 A close event contains a header of "type" = "close".
 The event body contains the following:

 ```json